 Inspections are also conducted when a tenant moves in or out to document a property's condition at the beginning and end of the lease, and may also occur in response to one-off maintenance requests or concerns raised by tenants.

 How frequently inspections can be carried out depends on which state the property is located in and the agreed lease terms.

-The inspection process After providing the tenant with adequate advance notice per state laws and the lease agreement, the property manager will visit the property to evaluate its overall condition inside and out, checking for any damage, repairs required, and potential safety hazards.
+After providing the tenant with adequate advance notice per state laws and the lease agreement, the property manager will visit the property to evaluate its overall condition inside and out, checking for any damage, repairs required, and potential safety hazards.